danidelvalle/flume-ftp-source/README.md

 ### Additions from keedio/flume-ftp-source

 - `renamed.suffix` - If configured, this suffix will be removed before processing a file.
 This is useful when you have to deal with files which may be renamed by an external task.
 Basically, `foo.bar` and `foo.bar.suffix` would be considered the same file.
+- `control_deleted_files` - If set to `false`, then deleted files will not be deleted from the local track object.
+It's useful to do not re-download files is a directory listing fails.
+By default it's `true`.

 ### Requirements ######